gamicolo/python_rest_api/README.md

 1. docker-compose run --service-ports real-time-statistics
 2. locust -f post_load_client.py --host=http://0.0.0.0:5000
 3. on a web browser go to the URL http://localhost:8089/
-4. set up the numbre of clients and requets
+4. set up the number of total users and spawn rate (users spawned/second)